How To Hire Farm Workers Successfully in 8 Easy Steps

 - Graders and sorters inspect any products leaving the farm and ensure the products meet safety standards and can be sold to companies or the public.

 You’ll need to pay close attention to the candidate’s safety records and their approach to farm safety throughout your hiring process.
-It is also important to note that you cannot hire minors for hazardous farm work.
+It is also important to note that you cannot hire minors for hazardous farmwork.

-Hiring People You Know & Family Members
+On Hiring People You Know & Family Members

-Step 2: Create a Job Description & Determine Salary
+Step 3: Create a Job Description & Determine Salary

 Now that you’ve determined the type of worker you need, it’s time to turn that knowledge into a job description.
 You’ll need to create a detailed job description, which discusses the duties and qualifications needed to make someone successful.
 It will be the basis of your job ad, so make it as detailed as possible.
-Be sure to include the following:

 - Job title